 A list of facts can be scary.
 As you consider the information here, remember that with on-time screening and timely evaluation of symptoms, colon cancer is preventable, treatable and beatable!

 About Colorectal Cancer

-- It is the third most commonly diagnosed cancer and the second leading cause of cancer death.
+- It is the fourth most commonly diagnosed cancer and the second leading cause of cancer death.

 - Colorectal cancer affects men and women equally, and people of all races and nationalities.

 - The 5-year relative survival rate for stage 1 and stage II colon cancer is 90%; the 5-year survival rate for patients diagnosed at stage III is 71% and stage IV is 14%.